mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/pool-configuration-reference/metadata/index.md

     - `port` is a port number a particular pool server listens on for incoming connections.
 - `stats` is an array of entries witn information on how to reach load balancer `haproxy` API.
 The format is the same as the one of `frontends.endpoints`.

-Alternatively, metadata can be retrieved using DC/OS CLI by running `dcos edgelb endpoints <pool-name> --json`.
+Alternatively, metadata can be retrieved using DC/OS&trade; CLI by running `dcos edgelb endpoints <pool-name> --json`.

-For further details on what `aws` might look like, see [Integrating with cloud providers](../../concepts/cloud-connector/).
+For further details on what AWS&reg; might look like, see [Integrating with cloud providers](../../concepts/cloud-connector/).